Skip to content

 • Downsizing after 4-6 weeks is mandatory

-• No improvement after 2 weeks = visit to the piercer or doctor
+• No improvement after 2 weeks = visit to a piercer or doctor

-Looking for safe jewelry for a healing piercing?
+Are you looking for safe jewelry for your healing piercing?

 At Piercing Planet, we offer a wide selection of G23 titanium earrings - completely biocompatible, ideal for sensitive skin and new piercings.